mabel-dev/mabel/README.md

 pip install --upgrade git+https://github.com/mabel-dev/mabel
 ~~~

-A preview release of mabel is usually available from PyPI
+A preview release of mabel is available from PyPI
 ~~~
 pip install --upgrade mabelbeta
 ~~~
-You may need to manually uninstall mabel before this will install.
+You may need to manually uninstall mabel before the test version will install.

 These versions are usually labelled with an `a` (signifying alpha status) in the
 library version.
 Alpha versions are more likely to have functional issues.